rpi-mcs-projects/Team_1_SenseComm/README.md

 OFDM Common --> Holds common functions used in ofdm_presentation (adding noise, constellation)

 OFDM_presentation --> Used just for plotting and generating the gold codes.
-Just need to click the run button, and it should run and show all the plots: power comparison, constellation diagrams, and bit mapping
+Just need to click the run button, and it should run and show all the plots: power comparison, constellation diagrams, and bit mapping (correlation scores)

 ----------------------------------------------------------------------------------------------------------------